Quick Answer: Which Lever Should You Use?

 Cost, Latency, And Maintenance Tradeoffs

 Prompt engineering is cheap to change but can become expensive at runtime if every request carries long examples and context.
-RAG adds system complexity: ingestion, vector storage, ranking, document permissions, evaluation, and content operations.
+RAG adds ingestion, vector storage, ranking, document permissions, evaluation, and content operations.
 Fine-tuning adds data preparation, training, model lifecycle, regression testing, and deployment risk.

 Cost should be measured per successful workflow, not only per token.
 A cheap prompt that produces support escalations is not cheap.
 A RAG pipeline that answers accurately but takes too long may fail the user experience.
 A fine-tuned model that saves tokens but cannot cite sources may fail compliance review.
 The right architecture balances output quality, latency, operating cost, auditability, and maintainability.